 First things first: you need a website.
 Maybe you just started a business from scratch, or maybe your business has been around for a long time and you haven’t gotten to building one yet.

 But we live in an increasingly digital world, and the consumers of the 21st century are better informed than ever before.
 According to AdWeek, 81% of consumers conduct some level of research online before making a purchase, and chances are that your competitors have websites too.

 A dedicated website is how you control your story, your image, and your message, keeping your customers informed and letting them speak for you.

 No matter what business you’re in, your website will bring in customers, dollars, and success.

-In this article, we’ll talk about where to begin.
+In this article, we’ll talk about where to begin with website development and quality assurance.
 We’ll explore some critical pieces that you’ll need in your website, like optimization, SEO, design, and blogging.

 You might have the savvy and the personnel to code your own site or you might be looking for someone to build it for you, but either way, it’s important to know what you’re looking for.
 This article will empower you to know what you want and ask for exactly what you need.